Topics on this page:

 Field Trip lunches may be ordered through Nutrition Services.

-- Send this form to every household to offer a field trip lunch to all participating students.
-Use the request/decline indicated on the FS-253 to arrive at an accurate number of field lunches needed, prior to placing an order for Field Trip lunches.
+- Use the Field Trip Permission & Consent Form to offer a field trip lunch to all participating students.
+Use the request/decline indicated on the permission slip to arrive at an accurate number of field trip lunches needed, prior to placing an order for field trip lunches.

 - Request Field Trip Lunches through your cafeteria supervisor using this form, which also contains instructions on how to place orders and complete required paperwork.
 Production Center will not accept any field trip lunch requested without a signed BD-919 that contains an account number to bill for wasted meals.